-BrainSymph AS is a medical technology commercialisation enterprise founded by neuroscience researchers from Oslo University Hospital.
-They specialise in state-of-the-art electroencephalography (EEG), with a particular focus on functional brain connectivity and network techniques.
+BrainSymph AS (Brainsymph) is a medical technology commercialisation enterprise founded by neuroscience researchers from Oslo University Hospital.
+It specialise in state-of-the-art electroencephalography (EEG), with a particular focus on functional brain connectivity and network techniques.
 BrainSymph’s vision is to make brain health diagnostics easy and accessible by offering clinicians and hospitals the tools to provide better individually tailored care for their patients.

-Helsinki University Hospital (HUH) is the largest hospital in the Nordic countries, and among the top ten largest hospitals in the world with 25,000 employees.
+Helsinki University Hospital (HUS) is the largest hospital in the Nordic countries, and among the top ten largest hospitals in the world with 27,000 employees.
 HUS provides secondary and tertiary care for a population of over 1,7 million.
 The expertise in HUS is internationally recognised and accredited.
 As a university hospital, HUS continuously develops and evaluates its treatment methods and activities.
 This project falls squarely within the HUS medical research and innovation strategies of strengthening the use of AI and digitalization in patient care and preventive medicine, and of actively building lasting relationships with international partners.

-The Scientific Institute for Research, Hospitalization and HealthCare (IRCCS) San Raffaele Pisana is devoted to guarantee excellent care in many fields of rehabilitation and is a landmark institution in the field of highly specialized neurorehabilitation.
+the Scientific Institute for Research, Hospitalization and HealthCare (IRCCS) San Raffaele Pisana is devoted to guarantee excellent care in many fields of rehabilitation and is a landmark institution in the field of highly specialized neurorehabilitation.
 The institution performs an intense and qualified research activity thanks to the support of a modern Research Centre, a cutting-edge facility for translational research in the medical area, whose multidisciplinary organization allows pluripotency, flexibility and the involvement of several areas of expertise and an Interinstitutional Multidisciplinary Biobank.
 Translational research is one of the IRCCS San Raffaele Pisana’s founding principles, ensuring innovation in health care delivery and the development of new health care and rehabilitation paths.
 The San Raffaele Institute has a wide national and international Network of Excellence.

-Neuroconnect is a start-up and a spin-off of the Catholic University of the Sacred Heart of Rome, Italy.
+Neuroconnect Srl (Neuroconnect) is a start-up and a spin-off of the Catholic University of the Sacred Heart of Rome, Italy.
 Neuroconnect was founded in 2018 by a team of researchers.
-The focus of Neuroconnect is to the develop research and knoledge on brain connectivity and assess cognitive decline, mainly in MCI, Alzheimer and Stroke patients.
+The focus of Neuroconnect is to develop research and knowledge on brain connectivity and assess cognitive decline, mainly in MCI, Alzheimer and Stroke patients.
 The company’s goal is to offer the team’s experience and expertise as well as providing highly qualified services, in the field of neuroscience in general and in advanced analysis of signals/images in particular, in order to better understand the key mechanisms of the central and peripheral nervous system (dys) functions.

-The OsloMet team in the AI-Mind project belongs to NordSTAR, Nordic Center for Sustainable and Trustworthy Artificial Intelligence Research, which was awarded by Oslo Metropololitan University the status of excellent academic environment.
+The Nordic Centre for Sustainable and Trustworthy Artificial Intelligence Research (NordSTAR) is a centre of research excellence of the Oslo Metropolitan University (OsloMET).
 The focus of NordSTAR is on establishing and developing a new paradigm in Artificial Intelligence (AI) basic research, so-called Sustainable and Trustworthy AI (S&T AI).
 This paradigm will enable the development of new design principles for AI tools, which are sustainable and trustworthy by design.
 NordSTAR consists of five research groups: (i) Security and Reliability, (ii) Explainable AI, (iii) Human factors in AI, (iv) Biologically-inspired Computational Systems and (v) Quantum AI.
 These groups will coordinate cross-disciplinary activity aiming at sustainable and trustworthy AI tools for the present societal demands and at facilitating possible developments of AI technology in the future.

-Tallinn University is the third largest university in Estonia with 10500 students in 20 institutes with a unique combination of diverse interdisciplinary research fields under one roof.
+Tallinn University (TLU) is the third-largest university in Estonia with 10500 students in 20 institutes with a unique combination of diverse interdisciplinary research fields under one roof.
 The focus areas of the university are Educational innovation, Healthy and sustainable lifestyle, Digital and media culture, Cultural competences, Open organisation of society and governance.
 Tallinn University’s School of Digital Technologies (SDT) is one of the leading R&D units in the field of Digital Learning Ecosystems (DLE) and Human-Computer Interaction (HCI) within Baltic countries.
 The HCI group carries out research in areas of User Experience, Neurophysiological Computing, Body-Centric Computing, Design Theory and Methodology.

-The Complutense University of Madrid is one of the largest universities in Europe.
+The Complutense University of Madrid (UCM) is one of the largest universities in Europe.
 Its research resources in neuroscience are formed by laboratories in biochemistry, animal models, neuroimaging (PET, MRI, EEG and MEG), genetics, and more.
 The Laboratory of Cognitive and Computational Neuroscience (LNCyC) was formed in 2009 by Fernando Maestú leading a multidisciplinary team of psychologists, physicists, engineers, and medical doctors.
 LNCyC is specialized in brain imaging techniques such as Magnetoencephalography (MEG), Electroencephalography (EEG) and Diffusion Tensor Imaging-Magnetic Resonance Imaging (DTI-MRI).
 The core of LNCyC’s research focuses on the cognitive, anatomical and genetic basis of Alzheimer Disease and the development of biomarkers for its early diagnosis and treatment.
 Other research lines include memory control, emotion and language processes, applied research in epilepsy, addictions, other neurodegenerative disorders, as well as the development of new approaches to brain imaging data analysis.